storageos/storageos.github.io/_includes/operator/examples.md

   # enableNodePublishCreds: false
 ```

-The Creds must be defined in the `storageos-api` Secret
+The credentials must be defined in the `storageos-api` Secret

 ```bash
 apiVersion: v1